Hemings-Elizabeth

 Sally Hemings

-Years after his wife’s death, Thomas Jefferson fathered at least six of Sally Hemings’s children.
-Four survived to adulthood and are mentioned in Jefferson’s plantation records: Beverly, Harriet, Madison, and Eston Hemings.
-According to her son Madison Hemings, Jefferson promised Sally Hemings in Paris to free any children they might have at the age of twenty-one.
-Four of their children reached adulthood and became free close to their twenty-first birthdays.
-Beverly Hemings and his sister Harriet Hemings were allowed to leave Monticello without pursuit and passed into white society.
-Madison Hemings and Eston Hemings Jefferson — freed by the terms of Jefferson’s will — left for Ohio in the 1830s and chose to live on different sides of the color line.
+Madison Hemings’ recollections state that while in Paris, Jefferson promised his mother that he would free any children they might have when they reached the age of twenty-one.
+Four of their six children survived to adulthood, and all of them became free close to their twenty-first birthdays.
+In 1822, Beverly Hemings and his sister Harriet Hemings were allowed to leave Monticello without pursuit and passed into white society.
+Madison Hemings and Eston Hemings were two of the five individuals freed by Jefferson in his will.

 Elizabeth Hemings